ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 The nonce used as part of the proof-of-work to mine this block.

-This property is generally of little interest developers.
+This property is generally of little interest to developers.

 #### *block* . **difficulty** => *number*

 The difficulty target required to be met by the miner of the block.

-This property is generally of little interest developers.
+This property is generally of little interest to developers.

 #### *block* . **gasLimit** => *[BigNumber](/v5/api/utils/bignumber/)*

 The maximum amount of gas that this block was permitted to use.
 This is a value that can be voted up or voted down by miners and is used to automatically adjust the bandwidth requirements of the network.

-This property is generally of little interest developers.
+This property is generally of little interest to developers.

 #### *block* . **gasUsed** => *[BigNumber](/v5/api/utils/bignumber/)*